Chooyoungjun/mge51101-20196018/deepfakedetection/README.md

 (Figure 3 one image analysis algorithm)

-In the Voice fake detection Algorithm,
+In the Voice fake detection Algorithm, to analyze voice information, we apply mainly 1D convolution layer like Figure 4.

 <img src="./image/VoiceCNNalgorithm.png" width="50%" height="50%" style="float:left">

 (Figure 4 Voice fake detection Algorithm)

-In theLast CNN Algorithm,
+In theLast CNN Algorithm, Last CNN algorithms main function is that we concatenate 11 outputs from image and voice.
+To calculate loss value, we make last value 0(Real) or 1(Fake).

 <img src="./image/lastCNNalgorithm.png" width="50%" height="50%" style="float:left">

 (Figure 5 Last CNN Algorithm)

-In the Overall structure,
+Now, we can understand that how each algorithm work to detect video fake.
+We are coding like figure 6.
+This jupyter code is downloaded from https://github.com/Chooyoungjun/mge51101-20196018/tree/master/deepfakedetection/code.

 <img src="./image/Video분석전체구조.png" width="80%" height="80%" style="float:left">